 - Filmmaking across a wide range of genres

-Getting your script to screen in two-days, you’ll work in a creative team to research, write, plan, shoot and edit a film successfully.
+Getting your script to screen, you’ll work in a creative team to research, write, plan, shoot and edit a film successfully.

-Guided by experienced filmmaking professionals, our two-day course is perfect for anyone wanting to make a film from scratch on a tight budget.
+Guided by experienced filmmaking professionals, our 6 month short course is perfect for anyone wanting to make a film from scratch on a tight budget.

 Covering ideas generation, pre-production, shooting and post-production this course is designed for students looking to advance their filmmaking skills.
 Using our industry-standard equipment, you will write, direct and edit a film.

-Combining the latest digital techniques with traditional filmmaking skills, our intense, part-time course explores every aspect of storytelling for the screen.
+Combining the latest digital techniques with traditional filmmaking skills, our intense, 12 month diploma explores a variety of aspects of storytelling for the screen.

 Learn from industry thought-leaders, collaborate with your peers, extend your network through our global reach and solidify your own reputation within the creative media industry.